 Dr Bourque says he thinks many psychiatrists agree with his views but are contradicted by other specialists.
 [Le Soleil]

 "I think we need to show compassion, empathy and understanding towards those who are dealing with such difficulties instead of setting them aside," Dr Yves Lamontagne, the president of the Quebec College of Physicians, told the Montreal Gazette.
 Dr Lamontagne, who quit smoking two years ago, wrote an introduction to Dr Bourque's book.

 Dosage may need adjusting by patient weight

-A new paper in The Lancet says drug dosages should be tailored to patients' weights.
-[The Lancet viewpoint (subscription required)]
+A new paper in The Lancet says drug dosages should be tailored to patients' weights. [ (subscription required)]

 Orbinski gets Order of Canada